beduino-project/RIOT/examples/rust/README.md

 The nightly version is needed because it is currently the only version supporting builds without the standard library for bin crates.

+# Upgrading

+As explained above we can't use libstd and instead rely on the smaller libcore.
+The libcore library is included as a RIOT pkg, it is very closely tied to the rustc version you are using.
+Therefore, if you upgrade (or downgrade) your nightly rustc you need to rebuild libcore.
+Before doing so you need to run `make distclean` to force RIOT to checkout the appropriate libcore version and run `make all` as usual afterwards.

 # Trying the examples

 As always,